 But in all this tech it’s the audio that shouldn’t be forgotten.
 The playGO folks say that their true purpose is to provide high-quality audio from this transmission/receiver system.
 I checked that out by outputting lossless audio (AIFF, FLAC, etc.) from the Mac — outputting through my 7.1 home theater system using the digital output wired cable.
 Booya! playGo ain’t joking that they know audio quality and how to pack it inside a small space.
 You can read all the specs you want on their website, but suffice to say that you’d think you were reading about a high-end amplifier.
 And for sure it’ll work the same for a PC; heck it’s stated to work with DLNA devices.
 It’s the sound that counts, right?

-Bottom line: At $449, you might think you’re overpaying for the playGO USB audio transmission system — especially in this day of “Airplay” and inexpensive wireless transmission systems.
+At 9, you might think you’re overpaying for the playGO USB audio transmission system — especially in this day of “Airplay” and inexpensive wireless transmission systems.
 But if you need to cut the wires on sending audio — be that to the backyard or basement or garage or whatnot — you’ll find playGO’s audio quality well worth paying the extra pesos.

 - Simple connection procedure